Jirim Voices

 of Jirim Language and Traditions

-This project is dedicated to documenting and thus preserving the rich cultural heritage of the Jirim community – their folktales, songs, dances, rituals, prayers, farming techniques, food preparation and many other aspects of traditional life.
-We are currently working on a collection of materials recorded during my stay with the Jirim community in June-July 2023.
+This project is dedicated to documenting and thus preserving the rich cultural heritage of the Jirim community – their folktales, songs, dances, rituals, prayers, farming techniques, recipes, games, and many other aspects of traditional life.

+Our team is currently working on transcribing and translating materials recorded during my stay with the Jirim community in June-July 2023.
 Our collection will be deposited with Endangered Languages Archive (ELAR) and will include

 • videos with English subtitles